bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+There is no big difference between responsive and adaptive web design, but the responsive layout is better than adaptive, because adaptive design can make your design more managable.
+The adaptive design can be easier implemented and tested.
+Using adaptive design, gives you an experience that looks and functions beautifully across thousands of devices and screen sizes.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile design, as the hardest, should be done first.
+Once the mobile design questions are answered, designing for other devices will be easier.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It modifies the base font size on the html body

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a more expanded syntax for css written in different languages, then the language is now compiled into normal css

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+favourite:Normal css

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.